Introduction

 Irrigation

-This can be performed with either an angiocatheter or a section of tubing from a butterfly catheter.
-Using body-temperature water, retract the pinna and squirt water superiorly in the external auditory canal behind the foreign body, which then be washed out of the canal.[7]
-Using water that is too hot or too cold can potentially cause vertigo, nausea, and vomiting due to vestibular stimulation.
+This procedure may be performed using either an angiocatheter or a piece of tubing from a butterfly catheter.
+First, water should be warmed to body temperature.
+Then, the pinna should be gently retracted, and warm water should be squirted upward into the EAC, directing it behind the foreign body.
+This step should help wash the object out of the canal.
+Water that is too hot or too cold can potentially cause nystagmus, vertigo, nausea, and vomiting due to vestibular stimulation.

 Suction

-This should be performed with a suction-tipped catheter with a thumb-controlled release valve, such as a Frazier suction tip or a Schuknecht foreign body suction tip.
-Insert the suction tip against the foreign body under direct visualization, occlude the thumb hole, remove the object, and maintain suction until the foreign body is completely out of the EAC.[7]
+The procedure should be carried out using a suction-tipped catheter equipped with a thumb-controlled release valve, such as a Frazier or Schuknecht foreign body suction tip.
+Under direct visualization, the suction tip should be pressed against the foreign body.
+The thumb hole should be occluded to create suction, and the object should be carefully removed, ensuring that suction is maintained until the foreign body is completely extracted from the EAC.

-Apply a small amount of cyanoacrylate or skin glue to the cotton end of a cotton-tipped applicator; it may help remove some of the cotton to diminish the tip size and improve visualization before application of the adhesive and insertion into the EAC.
-Once the glue is tacky, insert the applicator into the EAC and place the sticky end against the foreign body under direct visualization, holding it in place until the glue dries.
-Once the object is secured onto the applicator, it can be removed together with the applicator.[7]
-Avoid touching the skin of the EAC while inserting the cotton-tipped applicator, lest it adheres to the EAC rather than the foreign body and causes more injury and edema.
+A small amount of cyanoacrylate or skin glue is applied to the cotton end of a cotton-tipped applicator.
+A bit of cotton should be removed to reduce the tip size, which will enhance visibility before the adhesive is applied and the applicator is inserted into the EAC.
+Once the glue becomes tacky, the applicator should be carefully inserted into the EAC, with the sticky end placed against the foreign body while ensuring clear visualization.
+The applicator should be held in place until the glue dries.
+Once the object is firmly attached to the applicator, both the object and the applicator should be removed together.
+The skin of the ear canal should be avoided while inserting the cotton-tipped applicator to avoid glue adhering to the ear canal instead of the foreign body, resulting in further injury and swelling.

-The first step is to kill the arthropod, often a cockroach or a tick, allowing the patient to feel more comfortable and permit easier animal removal; multiple agents accomplish this.
-Studies indicate that mineral oil is the most effective, followed by lidocaine.[16]
-Both can be instilled into the EAC and once the arthropod is neutralized, it can be removed using any of the above methods.
-In practice, lidocaine offers the advantage of anesthetizing the EAC so that as the animal struggles, the patient is not bothered by any scratching of the sensitive skin.[7]
+The first step is to kill the arthropod, commonly a cockroach or a tick.
+This action helps the patient feel more comfortable and facilitates the removal of the animal.
+Research shows that mineral oil is the most effective agent for this purpose, followed by lidocaine, as both substances may be instilled into the EAC.[23]
+Once the arthropod is neutralized, it can be removed using any of the methods mentioned above.
+In practice, lidocaine is advantageous because it anesthetizes the EAC, allowing the patient to remain comfortable even if the animal struggles and scratches the sensitive skin.

 Complications